afeld/python-public-policy/README.md

    1. `File`
    1. `Download as`
    1. `PDF via LaTeX (PDF)`
+1. Glance through the PDF to ensure everything is showing up as you intend.
 1. Upload the PDF to the Brightspace Assignment.

 If you get a 500 error when trying to export the PDF, you may be outputting too much data.
 Try reducing your output (in the Jupyter sense) to smaller subsets.